Faithful Semitoric Systems: Completely integrable Hamiltonian systems

-\begin{proof} Because $(M_i, \omega_i, \Phi_i)$, $i =1,2$, are toric systems, there exist symplectic toric manifolds $(M_i, \omega_i, \mu_i)$ such that $\mu_i=\Phi_i$, $i=1,2$.
-Under that equivalence, faithfulness of the moment maps $\Phi_i$ corresponds to the orbital moment maps of the symplectic toric manifolds being embeddings.
-Therefore, since $\mu_i(M_i)=\Phi_i(M_i)$, $i=1,2$, is contractible, Theorem 1.3 of Karshon \& Lerman \cite{karshon-lerman} implies the symplectic toric manifolds $(M_i,\omega_i,\mu_i)$ are determined up to isomorphism by their moment map images.
+\begin{proof} Because $(M_i, \omega_i, \Phi_i)$, $i =1,2$, are toric systems, there exist toric manifolds $(M_i, \omega_i, \mu_i)$ such that $\mu_i=\Phi_i$, $i=1,2$.
+Under that equivalence, faithfulness of the moment maps $\Phi_i$ corresponds to the orbital moment maps of the toric manifolds being embeddings (this follows from part~\ref{item:19} of Corollary~\ref{cor:prop_toric}).
+Therefore, since $\mu_i(M_i)=\Phi_i(M_i)$, $i=1,2$, is contractible, Theorem~1.3 of Karshon and Lerman~\cite{karshon-lerman} implies the toric manifolds $(M_i,\omega_i,\mu_i)$ are determined up to isomorphism by their moment map images.
 By the definition of $\mathcal{TM}(2n)$, the category of symplectic toric manifolds (Definition~\ref{defn:stm}), $(M_i,\omega_i,\mu_i)$, $i=1,2$ belong to the same isomorphism class if and only if $\mu_1(M_1)$ and $\mu_2(M_2)$ differ by a translation.
-The criterion for isomorphism of the toric systems then follows from Remark~\ref{rmk:uniqueness} and connectedness of the total space (Lemma \ref{lemma:delzant_connected}). \end{proof}
+The criterion for isomorphism of the toric systems then follows from Remark~\ref{rmk:uniqueness} and connectedness of the total space (Lemma~\ref{lemma:delzant_connected}). \end{proof}

-\begin{rmk} Given a Delzant system $\is$ with $n$ degrees of freedom, identify its leaf space with its moment map image $B$.
-The above discussion, together with the fact that $B$ is simply connected, implies that the inclusion $B \hookrightarrow \R^n$ is a developing map for the induced $\Z$-affine structure on $B$.
-Thus the $\Z$-affine structure on $B$ coming from $\is$ is the standard one. \end{rmk}

-Unlike {\em compact} symplectic toric manifolds (and their associated toric systems), the moment map image of a Delzant system need not be convex; however, the above local normal form, together with the defining properties of Delzant systems, imply the following result.
+Unlike {\em compact} toric manifolds (and their associated toric systems), the moment map image of a visible toric system need not be convex; however, Theorem~\ref{thm:gsm} together with the defining properties of visible toric systems, imply the following result.

-\begin{corollary} The moment map image of a Delzant system $\is$ is locally convex, {\it i.e.}, for all $c \in \Phi(M)$, there exists an open neighborhood $U$ of $c$ in $\Phi(M)$ that is convex as a subset of Euclidean space. \end{corollary}
+\begin{Corollary} The moment map image of a visible toric system $\is$ is locally convex, i.e., for all $c \in \Phi(M)$, there exists an open neighborhood $U$ of $c$ in $\Phi(M)$ that is convex as a~subset of Euclidean space. \end{Corollary}